Kinetic-Mamba: Mamba-Assisted Predictions of Stiff Chemical Kinetics: Methodology

 Different state variables involved in a chemical reaction have different magnitudes that vary widely from each-other.
-Due to this, we need to scale these values within a common range, say $[-1,1]$, in order to enhance the convergence of our Kinetic-Mamba framework.
+Due to this, we need to scale these values within a common range, say $[-1,1]$, in order to enhance the convergence of our Kinetic-Mamba framework, without leaving smaller species unresolved.
 Consider $X \in \mathbb{R}_{\geq 0}^{(s * 99) \times 101 \times (m+2)}$, where $s$ are the number of samples given by $N$ or $M$, depending on whether it corresponds to the training dataset or testing dataset.
-We first perform a power transformation given by $\tilde{X} = X^{1/5}$ inspired by \citep{Kumar_2024_Combustion}.
-Note that corresponding to $t_0$ or the first time point, we obtain $\tilde{X}^0 \in \mathbb{R}_{\geq 0}^{(s * 99) \times (m+2)}$, which is the number of time-decomposed samples for different state variables at the given initial time.
-This tensor is the initial conditions of the dataset $X$.
-We find the minimum and maximum values from the training dataset $\tilde{X}_{tr}$ and $\tilde{X}_{tr}^0$ to perform min-max normalization over our training and testing datasets as well as their corresponding initial conditions.
+We first perform a power transformation given by $\tilde{X} = X^{1/5}$ inspired by \citep{Kumar_2024_Combustion}, compressing the dynamic range, while also accounting for zeros in the dataset.
+Corresponding to $t_0$ or the first time point, we obtain $\tilde{X}^0 \in \mathbb{R}_{\geq 0}^{(s * 99) \times (m+2)}$, which is the number of time-decomposed samples for different state variables at the given initial time.
+We find the minimum and maximum values from the training dataset $\tilde{X}_{tr}$ and $\tilde{X}_{tr}^0$ to perform min-max normalization over our training and testing datasets as well as their corresponding initial condition inputs.
 Using the following mapping corresponding to $\tilde{X}_{tr}$ and $\tilde{X}_{tr}^0$, respectively, we map our dataset to a compact interval $[-1,1]$: